Nottingham Trent University2014 League Table Ranking 61

 - The new extension to the Chaucer building, opened in December 2008, houses TV studios for the university's Centre for Broadcasting and Journalism.

-- The redevelopment of Byron house opening in September 2013 will provide bespoke accommodation for the University's Students Union, making its facilities among the best equipped in the country.
-Byron house will provide 5,500 square metres of social, leisure and wellbeing facilities, plus living accommodation.
-Facilities will include a sports hall, a feature 20 ft climbing wall, entertainment area, fitness studio, shop, bars, social space and health centre.
+- The redevelopment of Byron house, which opened in September 2013, provides bespoke accommodation for the University's Students Union, making its facilities among the best equipped in the country.
+Byron house provides 5,500 square metres of social, leisure and wellbeing facilities, plus living accommodation.
+Facilities include a sports hall, a feature 20ft climbing wall, entertainment area, fitness studio, shop, bars, social space and health centre.

 - The Rosalind Franklin building (Superlab) is an essential resource for the next generation of students and scientists.
 It houses a number of new laboratories including wet and dry laboratories, teaching and research laboratories, fume cupboards, research and development instrumentation areas for x-ray nano imaging and other specialist equipment.

 Availability of part-time work

 - Over 500 NTU students work in local schools and colleges each year in 'Students in Classrooms' initiative.

 - Advice for international students on working in the UK is available online.